venkat-aruna/hello-world/README.md

 # hello-world
-This is for github practice
+This is for github practice.
-This is a repository used to start my journey in github my practising the github docs introduction.
+<p>This is a repository used to start my journey in github my practising the github docs introduction.